vanessaxuuan/tp/docs/UserGuide.md

 ### Listing all students: `list`

-Shows a list of all students in the address book.
+Shows a list of all students in TACH.

 Format: `list`